Indonesia says finds two cases of Indian COVID-19 variant in Jakarta | Health

 Indonesia says finds two cases of Indian COVID-19 variant in Jakarta

-Indonesia has recorded two cases of a highly infectious COVID-19 variant first identified in India in the capital Jakarta, the country's health minister Budi Gunadi Sadikin said on Monday.
+Indonesia has recorded its first cases of a highly infectious COVID-19 variant first detected in India, the health minister said on Monday, as authorities implored people not to travel to their hometowns for the end of the Muslim fasting month.

-"There were two new mutations that entered.
-One from India, with two incidents in Jakarta and one from South Africa in Bali," Budi told a virtual conference.
-Another official confirmed the two cases were the B.1.617 variant, first detected in India.
+Indonesia, which has been trying to contain one of the worst COVID-19 outbreaks in Asia, stopped issuing visas last month for foreigners who had been in India in the previous 14 days.
+The two cases of the Indian variant, known as B.1.617, were found in Jakarta, while the minister said a variant first discovered in South Africa was also detected in Bali.

-Indonesia last week stopped issuing visas for foreigners who had been in India in the previous 14 days.
+"We need to contain these cases, while there are still only a few of them," Budi Gunadi Sadikin told a virtual conference.
+Scientists are studying whether the B.1.617 variant is to blame for India's devastating second wave of infections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)